man page RantI've been involved in a discussion of documentation on one of RedHat's mailing lists, which culminated in my posting the following rant:

 it.
 For good measure, cross-index it to the actual configuration

-'s between those and the ones in the original
+files, the diff's between those and the ones in the original

 software distribution, and links to anything available on the web -- the